Instructional Designer Resume Example

 How long should I make my Instructional Designer resume?

-What is the best way to format a Instructional Designer resume?
+What is the best way to format my Instructional Designer resume?

-Which keywords are important to highlight in a Instructional Designer resume?
+What are the most common mistakes to avoid on a Instructional Designer resume?